 Share your expertise

 You can use Twitter to stay in touch with like-minded business owners.
-Discover the huge number of Facebook groups in your area, and/or in your field of expertise.
+Discover the huge number of Facebook groups in your area and/or in your field of expertise.
 See what Reddit can do for you.
 Bond with people that share the same values.
-Feel free to answer questions in your field of business and do this with confidence.
+Feel free to answer questions in your business field and do this confidently.
 Position yourself as the go-to company for these questions.
 Help people that way and create brand ambassadors.
-You really have to put some effort into establishing your position.
+You have to put some effort into establishing your position.
 It won’t happen overnight.

-A bit of an extreme example: before Yoast became a business, Joost was already sharing content/expertise and our open-source software before it became a business.
+A bit of an extreme example: the founder of Yoast, Joost de Valk, was already sharing content/expertise and our open-source software before it became a business.
 He engaged actively in forum and social media discussions about WordPress and SEO.
 Commenting on other people’s blogs.
-Time before revenue: 8 years.
-I’m not saying you need to wait eight years before making money with your passion.
-But I do think that you should be able to write, comment and take a stand in topics that matter to you from the start.
+Time before revenue: eight years.
+We’re not saying you must wait eight years before making money with your passion.
+But you should be able to write, comment and take a stand on topics that matter to you from the start.

 Make yourself visible

 Eventually, it all comes back to business values.
 Everything you communicate should reflect these values.
-It’ll give you guidelines and will make sure your message is delivered in the same way, always.
-Low-budget branding is about just that: making yourself visible, in a consistent way.
-Our Local SEO plugin can help you with that by making sure that Google gets the right information about your business, such as your location and opening hours.
+It’ll give you guidelines and ensure your message is always delivered similarly.
+Low-budget branding is about just that: making yourself visible in a consistent way.
+Our Local SEO plugin can help you by ensuring that Google gets the right information about your business, such as your location and opening hours.